 to find out what works and what doesn’t.
 Assessing your most successful recruitment strategies and matching the cost against actual performance at stages in the employment lifecycle to measure ROI.

 A well thought out employee value proposition is essential.
 Flexibility, working across geographical boundaries and allowing an enhanced work/life balance is usually on the list of highly talented people and so your infrastructure should be sufficiently robust to be able to satisfy those expectations.

 using social media and technology as well as physical networking events to create a potentials network.
 Engaging top talent at the earliest opportunity is essential.

 8. A simple application process

 it’s no good having a 10-page role profile or a recruitment process which does not allow highly talented candidates to apply from the comfort of their own preferred device.
 The application process must be slick, accessible, speedy and easy to complete on all devices, especially mobile.

 Alan Price of Peninsula believes with the improvement in the economy and a skills shortage, retention of talent will be one of the most pressing issues for HR over the next 5 years.
 It’s imperative for businesses of all sizes to make sure they minimize the risk of highly talented people leaving for pastures new.
 You need to develop a number of joined-up strategies to get the best results.

-4. Creating an internal fast route.
-An ability to spot and act on emerging talent quickly and efficiently at a pace which matches the aspirations of high flyers.
+an ability to spot and act on emerging talent quickly and efficiently at a pace which matches the aspirations of high flyers.